MicrosoftDocs/bot-docs/articles/bot-builder-tools.md

 # Manage bots using CLI tools

-Bot Builder tools cover end-to-end bot development workflow that includes planning, building, testing, publishing, connecting, and evaluation phase.
+Bot Framework Tools cover end-to-end bot development workflow that includes planning, building, testing, publishing, connecting, and evaluation phase.
 Let's see how these tools can help you with each phase of the development cycle.

 ## Plan